The global authority in superyachting

 London to Monaco bike ride

-Now in its third year, the London to Monaco bike ride will kick off on September 19, 2018 with dozens of amateur cyclists testing themselves on a 1,400km route ending in Monaco on September 25 to coincide with the Monaco Yacht Show.
-Organised by the Blue Marine Foundation to raise awareness and financial support for projects including marine reserves in the Ascension Islands and the South Atlantic island of St Helena and introducing sustainable fishing in the Aeolian Islands, cyclists opt to either take part in one of four stages or complete the whole gruelling route with over £570,000 raised since its inauguration in 2016.
+Now in its third year, the London to Monaco bike ride will kick off on September 17, 2019 with dozens of amateur cyclists testing themselves on a 921 km long route ending in Monaco on September 24 to coincide with the Monaco Yacht Show.
+Organised by the Blue Marine Foundation to raise awareness and financial support for projects including marine reserves in the Ascension Islands and the South Atlantic island of St Helena and introducing sustainable fishing in the Aeolian Islands, cyclists opt to either take part in one of four stages or complete the whole gruelling route. which has raised £1,000,000 since its inauguration in 2016.